madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 #### Example 3

 If you're still not sold on the idea, I have one final motivating example.
-Even in the purely logical implementations of Datalog, this problem already hides in plain sight.
-Stratified negation is an indispensible construct in Datalog programming.
+Even in the purely logical implementations of Datalog, dataflow problems exist.
+Stratified negation is indispensible in Datalog programming.
 When discussing negation, the emphasis is always on the lack of cyclic dependencies between predicates used negatively.
-However, there is another syntactic problem that often gets ignored.
+However, there is another syntactic problem.
 Consider the following rule:

 ```prolog
 accessed("Mistral").